vitto-moz/tableFormTest/README.md

 # tableFormTest

-There is test application - created with AngularJS (UI-Router, Gulp, Sass) use next login and pass to get into:
+There is test application - created with AngularJS (UI-Router, Gulp, Sass)

+Use next login and pass to get into:

 login: user1; password: 1;